 Most charge controllers associated with wind turbines have dump load capability associated with them.
 This allows any additional charge to be diverted from the batteries when they are full, potentially to a hot water heating system (so the electricity is not completely wasted).
 Obviously if you are connected to the grid, this electricity would instead be sold there, providing you with an additional income stream.

 Most charge controllers are also equipped with maximum power point (MPPT) charging.
 The principle of MPPT is to extract the maximum available power from the wind turbine by making them operate at the most efficient voltage (known as the maximum power point voltage).
 The algorithm included in the MPPT charge controller compares the output from the wind turbine with the battery voltage and then fixes it at the best charging voltage, to get the maximum charge into the battery.

 Disconnects are simply switches that allow you to isolate parts of the system so you can troubleshoot or repair faulty parts without the risk of being electrocuted.
 In addition many wind turbine systems are grounded, so that if there is surge in current anywhere in the system it is safely dissipated rather than damaging the system or more importantly you!

 Installing a wind turbine

 Are you thinking about installing a wind turbine at home?
 We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.
-You can find one of these tradespeople on our easy to use local installer map.

-Alternatively, if you would like us to find you a local installer to help install a wind turbine at home, just fill in the form below and we will be in touch shortly!
+If you would like us to find you a local installer to help install a wind turbine at home, just fill in the form below and we will be in touch shortly!